Working from Home

 Anyone who works from home will tell you that when it comes to organisation, it is very easy to wander through the day, ambling from job to job, answering emails, doing a little 'facebooking' or 'tweeting', without actually getting much work done at all.

-Before you know it, the day will have passed without a good deal having been achieved apart from responding to all the little 'pings' that pop up on the computer when you get a message or someone posts to your facebook timeline.
-Of course, I'm not suggesting you should not attend to emails which arrive on your desk ... but...
+It's easy to walk away from the computer, enjoy a little mid morning TV, get involved in household chores, and before you know it, the day will have passed without a good deal having been achieved apart from responding to all the little 'pings' that pop up on the computer when you get a message or someone posts to your facebook timeline.

 I find that when working from home, creating an organised and business-like environment ultimately results in more work getting done.